Rotary Leadership – How it Flows

 A Rotary leadership flow chart, from one of the nearly 33,000 clubs around the world (approximately 1.2 million Rotarians) to the President and Board of Directors of Rotary International, would show something like the following.

-- Anaheim Hills Rotary Club President: Tracey Clark
+- Anaheim Hills Rotary Club President: Scott Day

-- Anaheim Hills Rotary Club President-elect: Tony Siragusa
+- Anaheim Hills Rotary Club President-elect: Jonelle Strickland

 - District 5320 Governor-nominee Designate: TBD

-- The Rotary Foundation Chairman: John Kenny (Scotland)
+- The Rotary Foundation Chairman: Kalyan Banerjee (Gujarat, India)